joathert/canofi-app/README.md

 ## Accuracy of algorithms
 Canofi performs 2 main steps:
-1. Reprojection from panorama to fish-eye.
+1. reprojection from panorama to fish-eye.
 2. LAI estimation.

 Both steps were checked for accuracy versus reference algorithms.
 This testing is only for validation of the algorithms used in Canofi versus